martinschenk/livewire-cookie-consent/README.md

 - No Analytical or Marketing cookies are set before the Opt-In decision of the user (European laws).
 - User can open the modal with link in page-footer to reconfigure his cookie consent selections.
 - You can connect this component to Google Tag Manager if you want to.
 GTM example Script is included.
+- You can add in your Google Tag Manager triggers for every other Cookie, you wish to control.

 ## Requirements